-- Full uniform must always be worn unless instructed otherwise by the Principal. - A written explanation is required from parents and caregivers if a student is not in correct uniform for any reason. - All the uniform items listed below are available from the Office at any time and can be paid for at time of purchase. - Jewellery.
+- Full uniform must always be worn unless instructed otherwise by the Principal. - A written explanation is required from parents and caregivers if a student is not in correct uniform for any reason. - All the uniform items listed below are available from the Office at any time and can be paid for at time of purchase.
+Uniform can also be purchased via the Qkr! app.
+Purchases will be sent home with children the following day. - Jewellery.
 If children have pierced ears, only one stud or sleeper earring in each ear is permitted.
 A wrist watch may be worn.
 NO OTHER JEWELLERY IS TO BE WORN. - Long hair must be tied back with scrunchies/ribbons/headbands in school colours ONLY. - Extreme hairstyles and/or colours are not permitted. - Nail polish and make-up are not to be worn.
 Students will be asked to remove nail polish and make-up if worn to school.